Tech-Mrbaze2d4/agile-final-project/.github/ISSUE_TEMPLATE/retrieve-a-product-from-the-catalog--.md

 ---
-name: 'Need the ability to retrieve a product from the catalog. '
+name: 'Retrieve a product from the catalog. '
 about: 'Need the ability to retrieve a product from the catalog. '
 title: ''
 labels: ''